magmasystems/NodeAWSMessagingTS/README.md

 This package provides a simple interface into the AWS-based messaging services, such as [*Simple Queue Service (SQS)*](https://aws.amazon.com/sqs/) and [*Simple Notification Service (SNS)*](https://aws.amazon.com/sns/).

-**If** RUN and IPM were hosted on AWS and they wanted to communicate with each other through messaging, then there are different ways to accomplish this.
+Let's say that you have two applications that were hosted on AWS and they wanted to communicate with each other through messaging.
+There are different ways to accomplish this.
 One is to use a Kafka running on an EC2 instance.
 Another way is to use a hosted version of Kafka (ie: Confluent).
 Yet another way is to use a combination of SQS, SNS and Kinesis.

-In the last case, this package can be used by Evo applications to perform inter-app communication aqnd notifications.

 ## Setting up the Environment
 ----